Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/gender_equality/gender_equality_movies_and_news_frequency_year.html" width="100%" height="600" frameborder="0"></iframe>

 The first graph shows that movies and news events discussing gender equality themes are connected, but with a time delay.
 Specifically, there’s a lag of 26 years, meaning societal discussions in the news influence movies after about two decades.
 This suggests that filmmakers take time to process societal shifts and incorporate them into storytelling.

+<iframe src="/assets/plots/gender_equality/gender_equality_movies_news_interactive_lag.html" width="100%" height="600" frameborder="0"></iframe>

+<iframe src="/assets/plots/gender_equality/gender_equality_movies_news_cross_correlation.html" width="100%" height="600" frameborder="0"></iframe>

+This surprising results shows that the frequency at which the theme 'Gender Equality' appears in news and movies with a similar evolution pattern, but with a 26 years time difference.
+This number could indicate that news and movies conform to different generations.
+This comes as a surprise for us, as we expected the film industry to react more slowly than the news to evolution of our societies.

+However, a lot of movies from the dataset are small independently produced movies.
+This could explain why, on the contrary, movie themes are greatly in advance of their news counterparts: small independent artists could tend to be visionnary, whereas the mainstream news and media talk more about maintream topics, reducing the relative frequency of niche topics.

 <iframe src="/assets/plots/gender_equality/gender_equality_movie_frequency_decade.html" width="100%" height="600" frameborder="0"></iframe>